 -vii.
 Explain your views as clearly as possible, avoiding the use of profanity or personal threats.

 -viii.
 Make sure to submit your comments by the comment period deadline identified.

 II.
 What Action is the Agency Taking?

--EPA is printing a summary of the pesticide petition received under section 408 of the Federal Food, Drug, and Cosmetic Act (FFDCA), 21 U.S.C.
+-EPA is printing a summary of a pesticide petition received under section 408 of the Federal Food, Drug, and Cosmetic Act (FFDCA), 21 U.S.C.
 346a, proposing the establishment or amendment of regulations in 40 CFR part 180 for residues of pesticide chemicals in or on various food commodities.
-EPA has determined that this pesticide petition contains data or information regarding the elements set forth in FFDCA section 408(d)(2); however, EPA has not fully evaluated Start Printed Page 18742the sufficiency of the submitted data at this time or whether the data support granting of the pesticide petition.
+EPA has determined that this pesticide petition contains data or information regarding the elements set forth in FFDCA section 408(d)(2); however, EPA has not fully evaluated the sufficiency of the submitted data at this time or whether the data support granting of the pesticide petition.
 Additional data may be needed before EPA rules on this pesticide petition.

 -Pursuant to 40 CFR 180.7(f), a summary of the petition included in this notice, prepared by the petitioner along with a description of the analytical method available for the detection and measurement of the pesticide chemical residues is available on EPA's Electronic Docket at http://www.regulations.gov/.
 To locate this information on the home page of EPA's Electronic Docket, select “Quick Search” and type the OPP docket ID number.
 Once the search has located the docket, clicking on the “Docket ID” will bring up a list of all documents in the docket for the pesticide including the petition summary.